docker-solr/docker-solr/README.md

 # NOTE: Not vulnerable to Log4J 2 "Log4shell"

-The Docker images *were* vulnerable to one of a pair of vulnerabilities in Log4J 2 but they are not vulnerable anymore -- you may need to re-pull the image you are using.
-For images prior to 8.11.1, Solr is using a popular technique to do this -- setting `log4j2.formatMsgNoLookups`.
-The Solr maintainers have deemed this adequate based specifically on how Solr uses logging.
-It won't be adequate for all projects that use Log4J.
+Some Docker images *were* vulnerable to one of a pair of vulnerabilities in Log4J 2.
+But we have mitigated *[supported](https://hub.docker.com/_/solr?tab=tags)* images (and some others) and re-published them.
+You may need to re-pull the image you are using.
+For those images prior to 8.11.1, Solr is using a popular technique to mitigate the problem -- setting `log4j2.formatMsgNoLookups`.
+The Solr maintainers have deemed this adequate based specifically on how Solr uses logging; it won't be adequate for all projects that use Log4J.
 Scanning software might alert you to the presence of an older Log4J JAR file, however it can't know if your software (Solr) uses the artifacts in a vulnerable way.
+To validate the mitigation being in place, look for `-Dlog4j2.formatMsgNoLookups` in the Args section of Solr's front admin screen.
+As of Solr 8.11.1, Solr is using Log4J 2.16.0.

 References:
 * [CVE-2021-44228](https://nvd.nist.gov/vuln/detail/CVE-2021-44228): Solr _was_ vulnerable to this.